ShivamAtHub/BasicBakingSystem/README.md

 ## Installation
 - Install XAMPP on your device.
+- Download this project, rename the main folder from `BasicBankingSystem-main` to `BankByShivam`
-- Download this project, place the 'BankByShivam' folder in your XAMPP-->htdocs folder
+- Now place the `BankByShivam` folder in your XAMPP-->htdocs folder

 ``````````````
 Example: